National Ear Care Centre

 National Ear Care Centre is a federal government of Nigeria speciality hospital located in Kaduna, Kaduna State, Nigeria.
-The current chief medical director is Mustapha Abubakar-Yaro.

 History

 National Ear Care Centre was established in 1999.

 CMD

-The current chief medical director is Mustapha Abubakar-Yaro.
+The current Chief Medical Director is Mustapha Abubakar-Yaro.

+Developments

+In August 2024 the Minister of state of health, Tunji Alausa commissioned the new theatre complex, 200-seater capacity auditorium, ENT specialty clinic, amongst other facilities in the hospital.